wtpdev/js-utilities/README.md

 # js-utilities
-A library of modular scripts used to streamline common web development tasks.
+An ongoing collection of modular scripts used to streamline common web development tasks.